 Best longboard trucks for sliding

-When sliding, your longboard trucks go sideways and must undergo a huge amount of pressure – going sideways, something the trucks are mechanically meant for.
+When sliding, your longboard trucks go sideways and must undergo a huge amount of pressure – going sideways, something the trucks aren’t mechanically meant for.

 As for truck style, you can slide on both TKP and RKP trucks.
 The difference is in the amount of turn vs lean (how much turn you get for a given amount of deck lean), turn pattern (RKP turn more linear than TKP), and truck height (RKP trucks typically sit lower).

 Regarding truck (baseplate) angle, higher angles are less stable/forgiving but slide more, while lower angles are more stable but harder to slide.
 Stick to a standard 50º angle for a balanced feel unless you know what you’re doing.

 Many technical sliders swear by Independent (aka “Indy”) TKP trucks as they are very durable and perform well for sliding.
 They’re also relatively inexpensive and readily available.
 Independent’s 169mm trucks (Amazon) for example, fits most slide decks.